 To make this sophisticated little treat, simply mix Rye or Canadian Whiskey, Angostura Bitters (link to Bitters blog if available), and sweet red Vermouth over ice, strain it into a chilled glass, and top this with a Maraschino cherry.
 The sweet vermouth perfectly complements the Angostura Bitters, making it a classic cocktail recipe that you should always have on hand.

 The Manhattan cocktail is the perfect choice if you’re looking for something strong, slightly bitter, but with an underlying sweetness - this is one of the more mysterious and less ostentatious of the classic cocktails, which help to keep it as somewhat of a hidden (almost forgotten) gem.

 Want to experience a Rye Whiskey, but not sure that a Manhattan is your type of thing?
 Start off with our Maple Apple Toddy, which uses Rye Whiskey, mixed with sweeter elements of apples.

 Strangely, the Old Fashioned isn’t too dissimilar to the Manhattan; but is sweeter and you’re able to distinguish the taste of whichever Whiskey you’ve chosen your Old Fashioned to be made with.

-The preparation is also very similar; to create an Old Fashioned, you need to mix Whiskey (usually a Bourbon or Rye Whiskey), water, sugar, orange zest and strain this into either a cocktail or specific Old Fashioned glass, and garnish with a cherry.
+The preparation is also very similar; to create an Old Fashioned, you need to mix Whiskey (usually a Bourbon or Rye Whiskey), water, sugar, orange zest and strain this into either a cocktail glass or specific Old Fashioned glass, and garnish with a cherry.

 The biggest difference you’ll notice between an Old Fashioned and the Manhattan is that the Old Fashioned will be simpler and sweeter, due to the strong punchy Whiskey and the added sugar within the recipe.